 mkswap sets up a Linux swap area on a device or in a file.

 xfs_check checks whether an XFS filesystem is consistent.
-It is normally run only when there is reason to believe that the filesystem has a consistency problem.
+It is needed only when there is reason to believe that the filesystem has a consistency problem.
+Since XFS is a Journalling filesystem, which allows it to retain filesystem consistency, there should be little need to ever run xfs_check.

 xfs_repair repairs corrupt or damaged XFS filesystems. xfs_repair will attempt to find the raw device associated with the specified block device and will use the raw device instead.
 Regardless, the filesystem to be repaired must be unmounted, otherwise, the resulting filesystem may become inconsistent or corrupt.